alex10271979/practice1-alex10271979/README.md

 1. The 3 main activities I've been woring on have been:
 - Calc
 - Com S
-- Bible.
+- Bible
 2. The 3 important tools/strategies to organize work are:
 - a plan
 - do more when you feel more productive
--   start your work sooner.
+-   start your work sooner